BlogHow will Co-Inform Tackle Misinformation and Make a Difference in our Society?

-The Co-Inform project will aim at making an impact on the European society by conducting research in 3 different EU countries greatly affected by the combination of anti-immigration rhetoric and online misinformation.
-Co-Inform consortium partners believe that researching both the technological and behavioural aspects of this phenomenon is imperative in order to have a real impact on society.
-Online misinformation detection techniques that make use of big data analysis need to be combined with behavioural research regarding a user’s attitude when confronted with false information.
+The Co-Inform project will aim at making an impact on European society by conducting research in 3 different EU countries greatly affected by the combination of anti-immigration rhetoric and online misinformation.
+Co-Inform consortium partners believe that researching both the technological and behavioral aspects of this phenomenon is imperative in order to have a real impact on society.
+Online misinformation detection techniques that make use of big data analysis need to be combined with behavioral research regarding a user’s attitude when confronted with false information.
 Co-Inform aims to make a difference by involving three categories of stakeholders that have the largest stake in the fight against misinformation: policymakers, journalists and citizens

 - Citizens: Using the methodology of co-creation, Co-Inform researchers will use a bottom-up approach to understand the end-users’ needs when it comes to tools automatically detecting misinformation online.
 Co-Inform will use this feedback and researchers will be able to adjust and correct the tools’ technological capabilities accordingly.